freqtrade/freqtrade/docs/strategy-customization.md

         # Use the helper function merge_informative_pair to safely merge the pair
         # Automatically renames the columns and merges a shorter timeframe dataframe and a longer timeframe informative pair
-        # FFill to have the 1d value available in every row throughout the day.
+        # use ffill to have the 1d value available in every row throughout the day.
-        # Without this, comparisons would only work once per day.
+        # Without this, comparisons between columns of the original and the informative pair would only work once per day.
         # Full documentation of this method, see below
-        dataframe = merge_informative_pair(dataframe, informative_pairs, inf_tf,   ffill=True)
+        dataframe = merge_informative_pair(dataframe, informative_pairs, self.timeframe, inf_tf, ffill=True)

         # Calculate rsi of the original dataframe (5m timeframe)
         dataframe['rsi'] = ta.RSI(dataframe, timeperiod=14)